sunny-chung/hello-http/doc/README.md

 [![Release](https://img.shields.io/github/v/release/sunny-chung/hello-http)](https://github.com/sunny-chung/hello-http/releases)

 This is a cross-platform HTTP client desktop application for testing HTTP and REST APIs, WebSocket, GraphQL (including subscriptions) and gRPC endpoints.
 This is an alternative to Postman, Insomnia REST, etc., but not another web app.
+This software is portable, so no installation is needed.

 ![Screenshot 1](screenshot1.png)
 ![Screenshot 2](screenshot2.png)